About additional costs while studying

 - Assessment and skills days (healthcare)

 In addition to costs associated with your course or programme of study, there are additional costs that you may incur as a student at the University.
 This is not an exhaustive list and some, or all, may be relevant to you.
 However, it is useful for you to be aware of the types of things you may have to pay for.

 - Printing and photocopying, details of the costs involved can be found on our website

 - Books – a wide range of resources, including most core texts, are available in the library or online.
 However, you may be required to or prefer to buy your own copy of key text books

-- PCs and laptops are available on campus in IT clusters, libraries and cafes.
+- Computers and laptops are available on campus in IT clusters, libraries and cafes.
 However, as there is limited provision you may find it useful to have your own PC, laptop or tablet which you can use around campus and in University halls of residences

 - Overseas travel – additional costs associated with travelling overseas including immunisation and visas